The Last Betrothal: Plot

+Cast

 The cast also includes Marcel Sabourin as Armand's doctor.

+Release

 The film opened theatrically in December 1973.

 It was screened in the Directors Fortnight program at the 1974 Cannes Film Festival, and was the 1974 winner of the Prix de l'Organisation catholique internationale du cinéma for the best film on spiritual and religious themes.
 It was later screened at the 1984 Festival of Festivals as part of Front & Centre, a retrospective program of important films from throughout Canadian film history.